Karva Chauth

-On Karva Chauth, married women and unmarried women, especially observe a fast from sunrise to moonrise for the safety and longevity of their husbands.
-The Karva Chauth fast is traditionally celebrated in the states of Delhi, Haryana, Rajasthan, Punjab, Jammu,Madhya Pradesh,Uttar Pradesh, Himachal Pradesh.
+On Karva Chauth women observe a fast from sunrise to moonrise for the safety and longevity of their husbands.
+The Karva Chauth fast is traditionally celebrated in Nepal and the states of Delhi, Haryana, Rajasthan, Punjab, Jammu, Madhya Pradesh, Uttar Pradesh, Himachal Pradesh, Fiji.
 It is celebrated as Atla Tadde in Andhra Pradesh.

 Origins

-Karva is another word for 'pot' (a small earthen pot of water) and chauth means 'fourth' in Hindi (a reference to the fact that the festival falls on the fourth day of the dark-fortnight, or Krishna paksh, of the month of Kartik).
-In Sanskrit scriptures, the festival is addressed as Karka Chaturthi, Karka meaning an earthen water pitcher and Chaturthi denotes fourth day of lunar Hindu month.
+Karva is another word for 'pot' (a small earthen pot of water) and chauth means 'fourth' in Hindi (a reference to the fact that the festival falls on the fourth day of the dark-fortnight, or Krishna paksha, of the month of Kartika).
+In Sanskrit scriptures, the festival is referred to as Karaka Chaturthi, karaka meaning an earthen water pitcher and chaturthi denoting the fourth day of the lunar Hindu month.

 Karva Chauth is mostly celebrated in Northern India.
-One hypothesis is that military campaigns were often conducted by men in far off places whereby men would leave their wives and children at home to go off to the war.
+Military campaigns were often conducted by Rajput men in far off places whereby Rajput men would leave their wives and children at home to go off to the war.
 Their wives would often pray for their safe return.
 The festival also coincides with the wheat-sowing time (i.e., the beginning of the Rabi crop cycle).
-Big earthen pots in which wheat is stored are sometimes called Karvas, so the fast may have begun as a prayer for a good harvest in this predominantly wheat-eating Northwestern region.
+Big earthen pots in which wheat is stored are sometimes called karvas, so the fast may have begun as a prayer for a good harvest in this predominantly wheat-eating Northwestern region.

 Another story about the origin of this festival relates to the bond of feminine friendship.
 With the custom of arranged marriage being prevalent, the newlywed is supposed to reside with her husband and in-laws.
 Being new to the family, the custom arose of befriending another woman as her friend (kangan-saheli) or sister (dharam-behn) for life.
 The friendship would be sanctified through a Hindu ritual during the marriage ceremony itself.
 The bride's friend would usually be of the same age (or slightly older), typically married into the same village (so that she would not go away) and not directly related to her in-laws (so there was no conflict of interest later).
 This emotional and psychological bond would be considered akin to a blood relationship.
 It is said that Karva Chauth festival evolved to include celebrating this special bond of friendship.

-A few days before Karva Chauth, married women would buy new Karvas (spherical clay pots)—7-9" in diameter and 2–3 litres capacity—and paint them on the outside with beautiful designs.
+A few days before Karva Chauth, married women would buy new karvas (spherical clay pots)—7-9" in diameter and 2–3 litres capacity—and paint them on the outside with beautiful designs.
 Inside, they would put bangles and ribbons, home-made candy and sweets, make-up items, and small clothes.
-The women would then visit each other on the day of Karva Chauth and exchange these Karvas.
+The women would then visit each other on the day of Karva Chauth and exchange these karvas.